project-tsurugi/tanzawa/modules/tgdump/README.md

   * default: no transaction labels
 * `--threads`
   * the number of client threads in dump operations
-    * The number of simultaneous processing tables is limited to the number of this threads.
+    * The number of simultaneous processing tables/queries is limited to the number of this threads.
   * default: `1`
 * `-v,--verbose`
   * print verbose messages during executions.